userbradley/documentation.breadnet.co.uk/docs/kb/linux-cli/the-following-signatures-couldnt-be-verified-because-the-public-key-is-not-available.md

 title: The following signatures couldn't be verified because the public key is not available
 ---

-# The following signatures couldn't be verified because the public key is not available

 I got this error when installing Unifi

 ``` yaml